-As one can see, eq.~(\ref{eq:PADtw_circS_parametrized}) has the same structure as the PAD for the photoionization by a plane-wave circularly polarized radiation.
-It means that if one perform an experiment on the photoionization by both the plane and twisted (Bessel) radiation with the same target atom and extract anisotropy parameters $\beta$, $\beta^{tw}_{circ}$, $\gamma$, $\gamma^{tw}_{circ}$, $\delta$, $\delta^{tw}_{circ}$, then it becomes possible to diagnose the Bessel beam, i.e. either to find out (according to parameterizations (\ref{eq:parameterization1})-(\ref{eq:parameterization3})) its parameter $\theta_c$, if it is fully unknown for some reason, or to estimate the quality of the twisted beam preparation comparing expected and derived from the experiment values of $\theta_c$.
-The dependence of the $\gamma^{tw}_{circ}$ parameter on the twisted cone angle $\theta_c$ is presented in Fig.~\ref{fig5}.
+Equation~(\ref{eq:PADtw_circS_parametrized}) has the same structure as the PAD for photo\-ionization by plane-wave circularly polarized radiation.
+Therefore, if one performs an experiment on photo\-ionization by both plane and twisted (Bessel) radiation with the same target atom and extracts the anisotropy parameters $\beta$, $\beta^{tw}_{circ}$, $\gamma$, $\gamma^{tw}_{circ}$, $\delta$, $\delta^{tw}_{circ}$, then it becomes possible to diagnose the Bessel beam, i.e., either to find (according to parameterizations (\ref{eq:parameterization1})-(\ref{eq:parameterization3})) its parameter $\theta_c$, if it is unknown for some reason, or to estimate the quality of the twisted beam preparation by comparing the expected and the experimentally derived values of $\theta_c$.
+The dependence of $\gamma^{tw}_{circ}$ on the twisted cone angle $\theta_c$ is presented in Fig.~\ref{fig5}.